net-lisias-kspu/ContractConfigurator/Behaviours.md

             name = Kerbal Space Center

             // (Optional) The parameter that must be completed before the
             // waypoint becomes visible.
-If not specific, the waypoint
+If not specified, the waypoint
             // is always visible.
             parameter = SomeParameterName